The Charity's background and philosophy

 Improving and expanding this web site as the Charity's resource platform and also the 'shop window' for fundraising and promotion

-The continuation of activities such as those is why the Charity needs ongoing income of any amounts, to ensure that we can cover the basic month-to-month costs while also developing new initiatives for which we can then seek specific extra funding and other support from the appropriate sources.
+The continuation of activities such as those is why the Charity needs ongoing income, so please do consider a donation, or subscribing as a Friend of the Charity - see the page on this site ''Support Us' - so that we can cover the basic month-to-month costs while also developing new initiatives.

 So the bottom line is quite simply this .... when we ask for donations we really do mean it, and that time is NOW!